prograhammer/vue-pizza/README.md

 ```

 Here we use a folder for each "page" in our SPA.
 This allows us to represent "pages" with more than a single .Vue file.
-We can also add other supporting .Vue components, .js files, or data files.
-We also have a `common` folder to put any components we feel don't necessarily belong to a page parent.
+We can ad other supporting .Vue components, .js files, or data files.
+There's also a `common` folder to put any components we feel don't necessarily belong to a page parent.
 If over time you feel there are too many folders, you can further group/consolidate pages into folders ("page group folders").

 ## Twitter Bootstrap 4 Configuration